1958 Jaguar XK150 Roadster

 Owner: Jim Byrne, Lane Cove, Sydney, NSW

-Despatched 8th December 1958 to Jaguar Cars New York.
-Nothing further known until purchased in Los Angeles in 1981without motor, gearbox or trim by Jim Byrne and then imported into Australia.
+Despatched 21st November 1958 to Jaguar Cars, New York and sold to RJ McLeod of New York on 16th July 1959.
+Nothing is further known until purchased in Los Angeles in 1982 by Jim Byrne and then imported into Australia.

 The car was in need of restoration and it was sold to Jaguar restorer Terry Hilton who on sold the car to the current owner in 1992 with a view to restoring the car for him.
 For a number of reasons the restoration did not start for many years and when it did, progress was extremely slow.
 Hilton moved towns at some stage and due to ill health most of his projects ground to a halt.
 In 2013 the car was given to Wolf Grodd’s Sleeping Beauties in Brisbane who basically ‘started again’.
 Sleeping Beauties is one of Australia’s leading high end restoration shops and they have restored cars that have been exhibited at the Pebble Beach Concours d’Elegance.
 The car was completed and exhibited at Motorclassica, which is Australia’s leading concours d’elegance and classic car show in 2015.
 The car has been used sparingly since and only travelled 1,494 miles since the restoration was completed.